 Your son will learn how to use his factual knowledge and understanding to describe past events, people and societies.
 He will learn that History has been interpreted in different ways and the differences need to be analysed and evaluated in order to understand sources of evidence.
 History will also develop your son’s ability to write descriptively, discuss argumentatively and present fluently.
 Your son will therefore develop a wide range of skills, which are essential outside of the History classroom and will form the basis of many careers.

-Who and what is the history department?
+Who and what is the History Department?

 The History department at Rutlish is an energetic, forward thinking department that is renowned for its high achievement and commitment to developing the all-round education of the boys at the school.

 The department is based in the Centenary building as part of the Humanities “faculty”.
-We have five full-time Historians’ in the department all of whom contribute to its development.
+We have four full-time Historians’ in the department all of whom contribute to its development.
 This wide range of expertise will provide your son with the best teaching possible to provide him with the skills necessary to progress to advanced level and university study or just to enjoy the subject whatever his ability.
 We will provide your son with a variety of teaching methods and styles to create a full, wide ranging, learning environment in which he can experience the best that History has to offer!

 The high standards provided by our teachers are mirrored in the work and expectations of all our students.
 The department is regularly developing through professional development to make sure that your son benefits from new initiatives available in the teaching of History.